top of page

-Global tensions and volatile economic, social, and environmental conditions are a significant long-term concern and island communities, in particular, are generally less resilient than their mainland counterparts in adapting to negative external factors outside their control.
+Global tensions and volatile economic, social, and environmental conditions are a significant long-term concern and, island communities in particular are generally less resilient than their mainland counterparts in adapting to negative external factors outside their control.
 This increasingly unstable situation presents real challenges for island administrations and island-based organisations.

 OUR EXPERIENCE